You’ve Already Done Hard ThingsPin

 I am here to talk about childhood abuse and mental health.
 Surviving either of those is hard.
 Growing up in an abusive situation is hard.

 Which is weird, given how much we have survived.
-But, I’ve been there and I understand it.
-I had to start all over again as an adult doing hard things, and surviving when things didn’t always go correctly.
+But I’ve been there and I understand it.
+I had to start all over again as an adult, doing difficult things and surviving when things didn’t always go as planned.
 I had to prove to myself that I could learn new skills.
-Realistically, I had to prove to myself that I could take care of myself as an adult by learning how to take care of myself as an adult.
-But, every time I questioned whether I could do it, I’d look back at what I had survived and remind myself that I’d done hard things.
+Realistically, I had to prove to myself that I could take care of myself as an adult by learning how to do so.
+But every time I questioned whether I could do it, I’d look back at what I had survived and remind myself that I’d done hard things.

 Heck, I learned Calculus in High School.
 I can do hard things.